Limit Theorems for step reinforced random walks with regularly varying memory: Introduction

 Furthermore, extending the work in~\cite{bertenghi2024universal}, we obtain the process strong laws of large numbers for all $p\in [0,1]$.
 We obtain almost sure and $L^1$ convergence under the finite first moment assumption alone on the innovation sequence.
-Almost sure and $L^1$ laws of large numbers were obtained under first moment assumption alone for similar models in~\cite{Aguech2025, Bertoin2024, Hu2024}.
-However, the results there provide marginal strong laws for the corresponding models.
-The present work is the first one, to the best of our knowledge, dealing with process strong laws of large numbers for ERW or SRRW.
-The convergence can be extended to the $L^2$ sense under the finite second moment assumption on the innovation sequence.
+The laws of large numbers (in the almost sure sense) were obtained under first moment assumption alone for similar models in~\cite{Aguech2025, Hu2024}.
+However, the present work is the first one, to the best of our knowledge, dealing with process strong laws of large numbers for ERW or SRRW.
+The convergence can be extended to the $L^2$ sense under finite second moment assumption on the innovation sequence.
 See Theorem~\ref{thm: SLLN}.